The Trojan Men: 2007–2008

 In the final year of the group's founding members, the focus turned to establishing the group as a sustainable entity on campus.
-The fall 2007 semester saw the group as strong as ever, with 45 auditionees.
-For the first time, new members had arrived at USC with knowledge of the group and the intent to audition.
+The fall 2007 semester saw 45 auditionees.
 One week later, the group was the featured performer and clinician at the second annual Las Vegas A Cappella Summit.

 Continuing the trend of breaking with established USC a cappella tradition, the group scheduled their first concert of the semester one week after other campus groups, associating it with USC's Homecoming festivities and again performing a dozen songs.
 At the concert, the group announced that their second annual Holiday Concert would be the first by a USC a cappella group to be held in Bovard Auditorium with a small admission fee.

 The second annual Holiday Concert was held on December 6, 2007.
 Nearly 500 people were in attendance as The Trojan Men performed 20 songs, a total of 90 minutes of music capped by two short videos.
 The concert was recorded for a future CD and DVD release.
-The group financed the entire show themselves using funds acquired from previous performances and private donations.
+The group self-financed the entire show using funds acquired from previous performances and private donations.

 The spring semester of 2008 was focused on recording the group's debut album, Take Root.
 The album was released May 4, 2008, the night of the group's end of the year spring concert held again in Bovard Auditorium.

 2016–2017

-Flash forward roughly 10 years later, and the newest members of The Trojan Men are still actively performing all over the Los Angeles tri-state area.
-While they still hold onto classic songs including Etta James' "At Last" and Corinne Bailey Rae's "Put Your Records On", they are constantly cycling through new material to be performed for friends, family, and fans.
+The Trojan Men actively performed around the Los Angeles Tri-state area.
+While they still performed classic songs including Etta James' "At Last" and Corinne Bailey Rae's "Put Your Records On," they constantly cycled through new material to be performed for friends, family, and fans.

-The group no longer competes in competitions.
+The group no longer competed in competitions.

 2017–2018

-That fall, The Men performed a 13th anniversary "Bar Mitzvah" concert – performing songs from the years of the group's birth.
+The Men performed a 13th anniversary "Bar Mitzvah" concert, performing songs from the years of the group's birth.
 Highlights included Vanessa Carlton's "A Thousand Miles", Owl City's "Fireflies", and The Jonas Brothers' "Year 3000".
-While we performed a few of The Trojan Men Classics, new arrangements from Colin Petersdorf, Landon Fadel, and Austin Karkowsky brought a new energy to the group and its audience.
+New arrangements from Colin Petersdorf, Landon Fadel, and Austin Karkowsky brought a new energy to the group and its audience.

 For the first time in the group's history, The Trojan Men performed their winter concert with The Sirens, USC's only all-female a cappella group.

 2018–2019

 In January, the group sang the National Anthem for a USC Basketball game and learned a record 21 arrangements in the semester.
-With Ben Shiff, Gerry Hartman, Joey Blundell, and Stephen Jung emerging as new arrangers, the growing group continued to explore their vibe and dynamic as well as repertoire.
+With Ben Shiff, Gerry Hartman, Joey Blundell, and Stephen Jung emerging as new arrangers, the growing group continued to expand their repertoire.